harshitg123/heroku_deployment/README.md

 Note: In 2 point `app.js` is my server file you can change the name of `app.js` to whatever name you given to your server file.

 # Deploying from GitHub
-<p> On your git bash run following command to push your project on github repo. </p>
+<p> On your git bash run following command to push your project on github repository. </p>

 ```
   git remote add origin https://github.com/<username>/<repository_name>.git